You'll see it on every industry forum: Members of the online community from all sorts of different industries asking the same question.

-Some of the more experienced engineers on these forums respond with helpful advice on not undercharging, and not being afraid to change a reasonable rate.
+After all, some of the more experienced engineers on these forums respond with helpful advice on not undercharging, and not being afraid to change high (but reasonable rates).

 But how do you not undercharge?
 What is a reasonable rate?

-Let's talk about two methods for determining your hourly rate if you're a sole trader or working in a small partnership.
-(And if you need more help, we've created a free downloadable pricing calculator just for you.
-Download it here!)
+Let's talk about two methods for determining your hourly rate.
+One, for if you're a sole trader and another if you're working in a small partnership.

 How should I set my prices?